 Scripture also provides us with clear teaching that shows that unbelievers can make valid assessments of unrighteous human behavior both by God’s people (Exod.
 32:25) and by other unbelievers (Titus 1:12).
 Moreover, it is right to heed and appropriately make use of such valid assessments (Titus 1:13).

-Applying all this biblical data to the issues concerning music in our day, we learn that Scripture teaches us that Christians should heed the warnings of secular musicians and music experts who warn us about music that is immoral and unfitting for Christian worship (for example, see this brief video clip).
+Applying all this biblical data to the issues concerning music in our day, we learn that Scripture teaches us that Christians should heed the warnings of secular musicians and music experts who warn us about music that is immoral and unfitting for Christian worship (for example, see this brief testimony).

 Although the passage does not mention their playing any musical instruments, based on the available Scriptural data concerning human feasting (cf. Gen. 31:27; Exod.
 15:20; Luke 15:22, 25; etc.), it is highly probable that they were.
 Either way, the term composite signifies the totality of the sound that they were producing, whether through singing alone or through both singing and playing.